-- 4.4 UKVI Visa controlled students are expected to maintain their immigration status throughout their period of registration.
-Where a student is unable to provide evidence, or the University has reasonable grounds to believe their immigration status is not being maintained, the International Office will withdraw the student.
-The decision will be reviewed if the student provides the International Office with appropriate evidence to confirm their status within 10 working days from the date of the withdrawal notification. - 4.4 For international students, faculties/departments must contact the International Office for advice before commencing the withdrawal process.
+- 4.4 UKVI visa controlled students are expected to maintain their immigration status throughout their period of registration.
+Where a student is unable to provide evidence, or the University has reasonable grounds to believe their immigration status is not being maintained, Academic Registry will withdraw the student.
+The decision will be reviewed if the student provides Academic Registry with appropriate evidence to confirm their status within 10 working days from the date of the withdrawal notification. - 4.4 For Student Visa holders faculties/departments must contact Academic Registry for advice before commencing the withdrawal process.
 This will ensure the University fulfils its responsibilities under its UKVI Sponsor Licence.